airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

     cmpl  $0, %eax
     je    loop_exit

-Basically, it is checking to see if EAX hits zero.
+Basically, it is checking to see if _%eax_ hits zero.
 If so, it should exit the loop.
 There are several things to check here.
 First of all, you may have left this piece out altogether.
 It is not uncommon for a programmer to forget to include a way to exit a loop.
 However, this is not the case